-As of the date of this prospectus, we have negotiated and anticipate entering into repurchase agreements with multiple counterparties, and we are also in the process of negotiating additional repurchase agreements with various other counterparties, which we intend to use for the purchase of Agency RMBS.
+As of the date of this prospectus, we have negotiated and anticipate entering into repurchase agreements with multiple counterparties, including affiliates of certain of the underwriters, and we are also in the process of negotiating additional repurchase agreements with various other counterparties, which we intend to use for the purchase of Agency RMBS.
 This financing is uncommitted and continuation of such financing cannot be assured.
 These agreements are subject to the successful completion of this offering.

 We may utilize other types of borrowings in the future, including term facilities or other more complex financing structures.
 Additionally, we may take advantage of available borrowings, if any, under new programs established by the U.S. Government to finance our assets.
-We also may raise capital by issuing unsecured debt, preferred or common shares or trust preferred securities.
+We also may raise capital by issuing unsecured debt, preferred or common stock or trust preferred securities.

-Although we are not required to maintain any particular debt-to-equity leverage ratio, the amount of leverage we may employ for particular assets will depend upon the availability of particular types of financing and our Manager's assessment of the credit, liquidity, price volatility and other risks of those assets and financing counterparties.
-We expect, initially, that we may deploy, on a debt-to-equity basis, up to ten-to-one leverage on our Agency RMBS assets.
+Although we are not required to maintain any particular minimum or maximum target debt-to-equity leverage ratio with respect to our Agency RMBS assets, the amount of leverage we may employ for this asset class will depend upon the availability of particular types of financing and our Manager's assessment of the credit, liquidity, price volatility, financing counterparty risk and other factors.
+Our Manager's Investment Committee will have discretion, without the need for further approval by our board of directors, to change the amount of leverage we utilize for our Agency RMBS.
+We do not have a targeted debt-to-equity ratio for our Agency RMBS, although we expect currently that our debt-to-equity ratio initially will be approximately 8:1 for our Agency RMBS assets and could be as high as 10:1 depending on market conditions.
+We intend to use leverage for the primary purpose of financing our Agency RMBS portfolio and not for the purpose of speculating on changes in interest rates.
+We may, however, be limited or restricted in the amount of leverage we may employ by the terms and provisions of any financing or other agreements that we may enter into in the future, and we may be subject to margin calls as a result of our financing activity.
 In the future, we expect to acquire prime jumbo mortgage loans.
 We anticipate evaluating leverage policies for prime jumbo mortgage loans at such time.
-We intend to use leverage for the primary purpose of financing our Agency RMBS portfolio and not for the purpose of speculating on changes in interest rates.
-We may, however, be limited or restricted in the amount of leverage we may employ by the terms and provisions of any financing or other agreements that we may enter into in the future, and we may be subject to margin calls as a result of our financing activity.
+Currently, we do not intend to acquire non-Agency RMBS, but we may do so in the future, and we anticipate evaluating leverage policies for this asset class if and when we begin to acquire this asset class.